HenryMorganDibie/HBO-Max-Movies-and-TV-Shows-Analysis-and-Prediction/README.md

 Investigating the relationships between different variables, such as the correlation between runtime and IMDb score.
 * Identified the top-rated movies based on IMDb score or popularity.
 * Analyzing the most common genres or production countries in the dataset, Creating visualizations to better understand the data.
-* CreateD a regression analysis for the most popular movies
+* Created a regression analysis for the most popular movies
 * To perform regression analysis, I first split the dataset into training and testing sets.
 I used 80% of the data for training and 20% for testing.
-* I performed linear regression on the dataset, and calculate the mean squared error, mean absolute error, and r-squared values.
+* I performed linear regression on the dataset, and calculated the mean squared error, mean absolute error, and r-squared values.